aboutcoders/job-bundle/Resources/docs/configuration.md

             abc.job.status: Abc\Bundle\JobBundle\Doctrine\Types\StatusType
 ```

-### Register GDMO Timestampable

-The bundle makes use of the GDMO Timestampable behavior.
-There are different approaches on how you can set up this behavior.
-Please refer to the [official symfony documentation](http://symfony.com/doc/current/cookbook/doctrine/common_extensions.html) and follow the instructions there.

 ### Import AbcJobBundle routing files (Optional)

 If you want to enable the JSON REST-API you have to import the routing files.